Endometriosis is a painful condition in which endometrium-like tissue grows outside the uterus in areas like the

 - Laparoscopy.
 In this procedure, your surgeon inserts a flexible scope and small instruments into the abdomen to remove areas of endometriosis within the abdomen and pelvis.

 If the endometriosis is in both your diaphragm and pelvis, you might need more than one surgery.

-Two types of medicines are currently used to treat endometriosis: hormones and pain relievers.
+Two types of medications are currently used to treat endometriosis: hormones and pain relievers.

-Hormone therapy can slow the growth of endometrial tissue and lower its activity outside of the uterus.
+Hormone therapy can slow the growth of endometrium-like tissue and lower its activity outside of the uterus.
+Hormonal treatments include:

 - birth control, including pills, patch, or ring